Amtrak Car Diagrams

 Pacific Palour Car

 This car is found only on the Coast Starlight.
 This lounge is for sleeping car passengers only.
-These cars were inherited from other railroads in 1971 when Amtrak took over passenger service.
+These cars were inherited from the Santa Fe railroad in 1971 when Amtrak took over passenger service.
 Technically, it is not a Superliner, it is considered Heritage equipment.
+Santa Fe called them Hi-Levels.

 Single Level Equipment